 The Department is pleased to announce the Open Space and Watershed Land Acquisition (OSWA) and the Urban Green Community Garden (UGCG) 2021 Grant Applications are now available.
-Electronic submittals must be received by September 30, 2021.
+The deadline for electronic submittal of the application package has been extended and must be received by October 31, 2021.

 The Department would like to thank everyone who took the time to complete the survey and share their comments with us concerning the OSWA/UGCG Grant Application.
 Please refer to the summary of survey results.

 The Department protects open space by adding lands to the State's system of Parks, Forests, and Wildlife Management Areas, and by providing open space grant funding to its land conservation partners.

 Connecticut’s natural diversity and scenic beauty add immeasurably to the quality of life of its residents.
 The state’s prosperity has always depended upon its natural resources.
 Public forests, parks, and other open spaces improve quality of life, provide a foundation for the tourism industry, and help attract and grow businesses.
 However, not all undeveloped land is protected open space.
 Some of it will eventually be developed.
 For Connecticut to remain an attractive state in which to live, work, and play, it is critical that land development be balanced with land conservation.